MarcusHoltz/marcusholtz.github.io/_posts/2025-06-02-piping-server-tricks-for-ephemeral-secure-sharing.md

 - Each endpoint (`/channel`) will be a one-time use.

-- Remember, once data is read, it’s gone — like a FIFO pipe.
+- Remember, once data is read, it's gone — like a FIFO pipe.

 - We'll be using `curl`, `openssl`, and `timeout`.